An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-HALAWA, Hawaii (May 31, 2024) Rear Adm.
-Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH) and Adam Yost, National Security Advisor to Senator Mazie Hirono (Hawaii), inspect fuel pipes during a tour of the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Halawa, Hawaii, May 31, 2024.
-Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+HALAWA, Hawaii (Aug.
+22, 2024) Rear Adm.
+Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH), speaks with Amy Miller, Environmental Protection Agency enforcement and compliance assurance director during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Halawa, Hawaii on Aug.
+22, 2024.
+Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment, and continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-HALAWA, Hawaii (May 31, 2024) Adam Yost, right, National Security Advisor to Senator Mazie Hirono (Hawaii), Lt.
-Cmdr.
-Daniel Puckett, center, and Rear Adm.
-Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH) speak during a tour of the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Halawa, Hawaii, May 31, 2024.
-Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
+HALAWA, Hawaii (Aug.
+22, 2024) Rear Adm.
+Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH), speaks with Amy Miller, center, Environmental Protection Agency enforcement and compliance assurance director during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Halawa, Hawaii on Aug.
+22, 2024.
+Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment, and continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.